quartilefour/Winnow/README.md

  * postgres container as db.cscie599.com running on port 5432.
  * adminer container to view the contents of the db.
 The container is running adminer UI at http://127.0.0.1:8090, make sure to change the Database type to postgres(defaults to mysql)
  * webapp container that runs the django app.
 The Django app can be accessed in UI at http://127.0.0.1:8000
+ * ftpfiledownloader container to download ftp files from various sources.

  To start all the containers we first need to build them.
 (All the docker-compose commands should be run from the directory which has docker-compose.yml file).
 The webapp container requires the java code to be compiled and packaged as a war file.
 You can either build the war file explicitly by running the following commands